alistairwilliamtaylor/magic_year_calculator/README.md

 You can install the .NET SDK using homebrew on the command line: `brew install --cask dotnet-sdk` Alternatively, you can download the .NET SDK [here](https://dotnet.microsoft.com/en-us/)

-To run the program, use the command `dotnet run` from the CLI when at the root directory of the project
+To run the program, use the command `dotnet run --project MagicYearConsoleApp.csproj` from the CLI when at the root directory of the project

 ## Kata Instructions